doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

   * The default SQL Server instance is configured to support [mixed mode authentication](https://docs.microsoft.com/en-us/sql/relational-databases/security/choose-an-authentication-mode).
 This is to facilitate post-installation configuration of the default instance before the virtual machine is domain joined, and can be reconfigured to Windows authentication mode if required.
     * The builtin *sa* account is enabled and the password is configured using *adminpassword* key vault secret.
     * The *LoginMode* registry key is modified to support mixed mode authentication.
-  * The virtual machine is domain joined.
+  * The virtual machine is domain joined and added to a `DatabaseServers` security group.
   * The [Windows Firewall](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security#overview-of-windows-defender-firewall-with-advanced-security) is [Configured to Allow SQL Server Access](https://docs.microsoft.com/en-us/sql/sql-server/install/configure-the-windows-firewall-to-allow-sql-server-access).
 A new firewall rule is created that allows inbound traffic over port 1433.
-  * A SQL Server Windows login is added for the domain administrator and added to the SQL Server builtin 'sysadmin' role.
+  * A SQL Server Windows login is added for the domain administrator and added to the SQL Server builtin `sysadmin` role.
 * Post-deployment configuration is then implemented using a custom script extension that runs [configure-mssql.ps1](./configure-mssql.ps1) following guidelines established in [Checklist: Best practices for SQL Server on Azure VMs](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-checklist).
   * Data disk metadata is retrieved dynamically using the [Azure Instance Metadata Service (Windows)](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service?tabs=windows) including:
     * Volume label and drive letter, e.g. *vol_sqldata_M*